 The logical association is Vincent Van Gogh.
 Romantic?
 Definitely.
 Poor?
 Legendary.
 Happy?
 Probably not, most of the time.
 No wife.
 Hardly a woman in his life.
 Vincent has become sort of a role model for many artists.
 Passionate, but poor.
 And I’m still struggling about this role model.
 Is this the ‘pure’ artist life?
 For some, it definitely is.
 I am not so sure.
 I tend to call it “The Vincent Syndrome“.
 Is it ‘the big flight forward’ (a fantastic mind model) away from the humbling realisation that you didn’t make it as an artist?
 For some, yes.
 But in general?
 I don’t know.
 Some use it as an excuse, a license even, for deviant behavior and an exotic dress style.
 Fine with me.
 Yet, I tend to think there is more into it.
 It is a romantic – literally, escaping hic et nunc – lifestyle, I can identify with.

-It still bugs me.
+And there are many stories like these of other artists.
+Anyway, it still bugs me.
 Where does this romantic idea come from?
 Why, on earth, should an artist be poor?
+Or lead a sober lifestyle?
 Why could you not just be rewarded richly for the art you make?
 Is it, because it is a slippery slope towards commerce?
 Well, I do see that risk.
 But then, to completely close yourself off from it … seems drastic, too drastic, in my view.
 And what amount of money is too much for an artwork?
 What is the worth of art, anyway?
 That’s a big question!

 And would that mean, I must no advertise my art?
 Or make it known in any way?
 Like what I do these days on Twitter and Instagram: